-This section governs the maintenance, retention and access to peace officer personnel files in accordance with established law.
-It is the policy of this department to maintain the confidentiality of peace officer personnel records pursuant to Penal Code § 832.7.
+This policy governs maintenance and access to personnel records.
+Personnel records include any file maintained under an individual member's name.

+It is the policy of this department to maintain personnel records and preserve the confidentiality of personnel records pursuant to the Constitution and the laws of California (Penal Code § 832.7).